jlucaspains/adowi2gh/README.md

    - Create new token with "Work Items (read)" scope
    - Copy the token for configuration

-2. Configure work item query:
+2. Configure work item query (choose one method):
-   - Use WIQL for complex queries
+   - **WIQL Query**: Use custom Work Item Query Language
-   - Or specify work item types, states, and area paths
+   - **Filter by Types and States**: Specify work item types, states, and area paths
-   - Or provide specific work item IDs
+   - **Specific IDs**: Provide a list of specific work item IDs to migrate

 ### GitHub Setup